misiektoja/instagram_monitor/docs/usage.md

 ```

 Error alerts are sent after **5 minutes** of a continuing failure.
 Problems that need your action, such as an expired session, alert immediately.
 Webhooks follow the same rule when `WEBHOOK_ERROR_NOTIFICATION` is enabled.
 Each kind of failure alerts once per channel.
 Changing network errors during one outage do not trigger repeated alerts.
 Failed deliveries are retried after 5 minutes, with increasing waits up to an hour.
 Alerts can fire again after monitoring recovers.

+Every failure alert has the subject `Instagram Monitor error: <what went wrong> (user: <target>)` and a body naming the fix, the guide link, how many checks failed in a row, since when and when the next retry is.
+When the failure clears, a **recovery alert** with the subject `Instagram Monitor recovered: monitoring <target> resumed after <duration>` goes to the channels the failure alert reached. `-e` for email and `WEBHOOK_ERROR_NOTIFICATION` for webhooks switch off both alerts together.

 Email requires [SMTP settings](configuration.md#smtp-settings).
 Run `instagram_monitor --send-test-email` before a long monitoring session.